rgeissen/teradata-trusted-data-agent/README.md

 * **Python 3.8+** and `pip`.
 * Access to a running **Teradata MCP Server**.
 * An **API Key from a supported LLM provider**.
-The initial validated provider is Google.
+The initial validated providers are Google and Anthropic.
 You can obtain a Gemini API key from the [Google AI Studio](https://aistudio.google.com/app/apikey).

 ### Step 1: Clone the Repository